dracula/qtcreator/INSTALL.md

 #### Activating theme

 1. Move the `dracula.xml` file to `/usr/share/qtcreator/styles`.
-2. Move the `drakula.creatortheme` file to `/usr/share/qtcreator/themes`.
+2. Move the `drakula.creatortheme` and `drakula.figmatokens` files to `/usr/share/qtcreator/themes`.
 3. Go to `Qt Creator -> Tools -> Options...`, click the `Environment` tab, and select `Drakula` in the `Theme`.
 Then click `Restart Now`.
 4. Go to `Qt Creator -> Tools -> Options...`, click the `Text Editor` tab, and select `Dracula` in the `Color Scheme`.